L'Hoest's Monkey

 Key Features

-- Deep chestnut-colored saddle on the back
+- Chestnut-brown saddle patch on the lower back

 When You’ll See Them